AxelThevenot/scheduled-gcp-release-notes/README.md

 Ensure you save the changes after editing the file.

-## Deploy the application on your project

-No scripts are provided in order to make everything transparent for you.

-You can just copy and paste the following script using `gcloud` CLI.

 ## Deploying the Application to Your Project

 We've kept everything transparent by not providing scripts, so you can better understand the process.
 Follow these steps to deploy the application using the `gcloud` CLI: